flutter/website/src/content/cookbook/architecture/command.md

 ## Command pattern

-You might find yourself repeating the above code over and over, having to implement a different running state for each action in every ViewModel.
+You might find yourself repeating the above code over and over, implementing a different running state for each action in every ViewModel.
 At that point, it makes sense to extract this code into a reusable pattern: a command.